Commbocc/sitecore_designs/maps/README.md

 <script src="/js/leaflet-geosearch-esri.min.js"></script>
 ```

 __Initialize the maps.
-Be sure to set the second argument to the path of the templates folder, include a trailing slash.__ This is demonstrated in a separate file `/js/hc-map-init.js`.
+Be sure to set the second argument to the path of the templates folder, include a trailing slash.__

 ```javascript
 $('.hc-map-v2').each(function() {